top of page

 Read more about why nutrition matters during treatment

-Appetite Loss and Eating Difficulties
+Appetite Loss & Eating Difficulties

 Appetite loss and eating difficulties are common during Wilms tumor treatment and may require supportive nutritional care.